Where was Deadwater Fell filmed? | Image source for the drama of Channel 4 - Mash Viral

 The filming took place on Culzean Beach in Culzean Country Park in Ayrshire, just over an hour from the villages of Kilbarchan and Dunlop.

-The beach is also home to Culzean Castle, which was built at the end of the 18th century and can be seen in 1973 in the classic horror film The Wicker Man.
+On the beach there is also Culzean Castle, which was built at the end of the 18th century and can be seen in 1973 in the classic horror film The Wicker Man.

 Deadwater Fell starts on Channel 10 on Friday, January 10th at 9 p.m.